-The opioid crisis is gripping the province of B.C. even more tightly during the COVID-19 pandemic.
+The toxic drug crisis is gripping the province of B.C. even more tightly during the COVID-19 pandemic.
 In 2020 alone, 1,716 people died due to illegal drug overdose—a 74 per cent increase over 2019.
 In response, B.C.’s provincial health officer issued a public health order that made B.C. the first province in Canada to allow nurses to prescribe life-saving opioid agonist treatment (OAT) for people living with an opioid use disorder.

 Under the new order, both registered nurses and registered psychiatric nurses in B.C. can prescribe Suboxone, one of a handful of OAT medications that effectively treat opioid addiction by managing withdrawal symptoms, reducing cravings for opioids and decreasing substance-related harms.
 Other common medications used for OAT include methadone and Kadian.